EuanMacLeod/Software-Engineering-Group-Project/README.md

 # Software-Engineering-Group-Project
-Inside of this Repo you will find a group project created for MOD003263 at Anglia Ruskin University.
+Inside of this Repo you will find a group project created for Computer Science Course.

 BEFORE YOU START